web-token/jwt-doc/advanced-topics-1/security-recommendations.md

 ### Additional Information

-It is highly recommended to set the following parameters to yours key:
+It is highly recommended to set the following parameters to your key:

 * `kid`: A unique key ID,
 * `use`: indicates the usage of the key.
 Either `sig` \(signature/verification\) or `enc` \(encryption/decryption\).